sanskritea/pomes/le mine/Demused.md

-My Muse is locked inside his room: seeing not sun nor midnight moon
+My Muse is locked inside his room:<br>
+seeing not sun nor midnight moon<br>

-My Muse is moody and apt to brood: responds not to babe, or bro or dude
+My Muse is moody and apt to brood:<br>
+responds not to babe, or bro or dude<br>

-My Muse is eating less than enough: skipping meals, saying cooking’s tough
+My Muse is eating less than enough:<br>
+skipping meals, saying cooking’s tough <br>

-My Muse is heavy-eyed yet sleepless: stargazing with immoderate success
+My Muse is heavy-eyed yet sleepless:<br>
+stargazing with immoderate success<br>

-My Muse is far away and lonesome: has spent months waiting to return
+My Muse is far away and lonesome:<br>
+has spent months waiting to return<br>

-My Muse is silent most of the time: how on Earth am I going to write?
+My Muse is silent most of the time:<br>
+how on Earth am I going to write?<br>